Geography of New Zealand: Political geography

 New Zealand has no land borders.
 However, the Ross Dependency, its claim in Antarctica, notionally borders the Australian Antarctic Territory to the west and unclaimed territory to the east.
 Most other countries do not recognise territorial claims in Antarctica.

 New Zealand proper is divided administratively into sixteen regions: seven in the South Island and nine in the North.
-They have a physical geographical link with regional boundaries being based largely on drainage basins.
+There is a physical geographical link, with regional boundaries being based largely on drainage basins.
 Among the regions, eleven are administered by regional authorities (top tier of local government), while five are unitary authorities that combine the functions of regional authorities and those of territorial authorities (second tier).
 Regional authorities are primarily responsible for environmental resource management, land management, regional transport, and biosecurity and pest management.
 Territorial authorities administer local roading and reserves, waste management, building consents, the land use and subdivision aspects of resource management, and other local matters.

 The Chatham Islands is not a region, although its council operates as a region under the Resource Management Act.
 There are a number of outlying islands that are not included within regional boundaries.
 The Kermadecs and the Subantarctic Islands are inhabited only by a small number of Department of Conservation staff.